Business Administration, Certificate of Achievement

 1

-Select at least one concentration from the following list.
+Complete requirements of at least one concentration.
 Courses may be counted as both core requirements and concentration requirements, but all concentration and core requirements must be completed.

 Ready to Work!MPC “Ready to Work” Career Education programs offer students the opportunity to gain knowledge and skills needed for employment and job advancement.